-We propose a system for the interpretation of anaphoric relationships between unbound pronouns and quantifiers.
-The main technical contribution of our proposal consists in combining generalized quantifiers with dependent types.
-Empirically, our system allows a uniform treatment of all types of unbound anaphora, including the notoriously difficult cases such as quantificational subordination, cumulative and branching continuations, and 'donkey anaphora'.
+\textbf{Abstract} We propose a system for the interpretation of anaphoric relationships between unbound pronouns and quantifiers.
+The main technical contribution of our proposal consists in combining generalized quantifiers (\cite{MA}, \cite{LP}, \cite{BC}) with dependent types (\cite{MLP}, \cite{RA}, \cite{MM}).
+Empirically, our system allows a uniform treatment of the major types of unbound anaphora, with the anaphoric (dynamic) effects falling out naturally as a consequence of having generalized quantification on dependent types.